roy-mdr/es-web-notify/README.md

 1. Connect to a database exposing `connectDb()` in a `module.exports`.
     1. If your database is MariaDB just fill the already set module in `/mdb` folder:
-        1. Edit */mdb/index.js* and replace `DATABASE_USER` and `DATABASE_PASSWORD` with your credentials (or use node ENV)
+        1. Edit *server/mdb/index.js* and replace `DATABASE_USER` and `DATABASE_PASSWORD` with your credentials (or use node ENV)
         1. Run `npm install` in the `/mdb` folder
+1. Edit *server/options.js*
     1. Point to your *.key* and *.cert* files for creating an HTTPS secure server.
 (In my case the Synology NAS certificates)
     1. Create user-binding credentials modifying the `privateKey` and `publicKey` variables (line 56 and 60).
 I think this should be the same as the user-binding server but I'm not sure... need to test.
 1. DONE!
 Run `node server/index.js` or `nohup node server/index.js > "server/[$(date +%F)]stdout.txt" 2> "server/[$(date +%F)]stderr.txt" &` to run permanently.
 Run `killall -9 node` to kill the proces (And every node instance running 😂 oops)

+### Test
+1. Copy *client* folder to laragon/xaamp server and go to `http://localhost/client/example/index.html`

 ## API